DotAll/dotall.github.io/README.md

-# dotall.github.io
+# Dot All
-Dot All documentation
+Dot All official documentation